Odivelas: History

 After the religious orders were suppressed, Odivelas began to occupy an important social role, sought after for its open spaces and natural environment; many members of Lisbon's elite built small country estates, or in the beginning of the 20th century, summer homes.
 The parishes of Odivelas and Pontinha were part of the municipality of Belém, during the era of the writer Alexandre Herculano.
 Later, they were integrated into the municipality of Olivais (in 1885).
 In 1886, the municipality of Loures was established, which included many of the other parishes of Odivelas.

 In 1915, the civil parish of Caneças was official constituted.
 Development in this area began to move away from agriculture, and more and more homes were built.
 The connection to Lisbon, and the construction of roadways, resulted in the purchase of lands in the region.

-In Pontinha, the command post of the Movimento das Forças Armadas (Armed Forces Movement) was responsible for assisting the establishment of a democratic Portugal on 25 April 1974 (Carnation Revolution).
+In Pontinha, the command post of the Armed Forces Movement was responsible for assisting the establishment of a democratic Portugal on 25 April 1974 (Carnation Revolution).

 Regional intensification, caused by the subdivision of land, greatly affected the local landscape.
 Twenty-five years after the Carnation Revolution, 85 clandestine barrios developed.
 Simultaneously, the explosion of civil construction projects (due to a lack of affordable homes in Lisbon) occurred in all the parishes of the municipality (except in Famões), which translated into an increase in the resident population.
 The political organs developed to support these changes, resulting in the creation of the civil parishes of Pontinha in 1984 and Olival Basto, Ramada and Famões in 1989.
 Póvoa de Santo Adrião became a town in 1986, Odivelas was elevated to the status of city in 1990, Pontinha to town in 1991 along with Olival Basto in 1997.
-In this same year, in order to defend local plan for development, a group of citizens established the Movimento Odivelas a Concelho (Odivelan Movement for Municipal Status).
+In this same year, in order to defend local plan for development, a group of citizens established the Movimento Odivelas a Concelho (Odivelas for Municipality Movement).
 On 19 November 1998, with a unanimous vote of members of the National Assembly, the creation of the Municipality of Odivelas was approved, with its seat in the city of Odivelas.
 On 20 January 1999, the Comissão Instaladora do Município de Odivelas was empowered by the Minister of Equipment, Planning and Administration of the Territory João Cravinho with its new transitional administrative duties.
 Three years later, the commission ceased to function, and after municipal elections in December 2001, the first municipal government for Odivelas was sworn in.
+Since then the city became a bastion of the Socialist Party which carried every local election and all but one of the national legislative elections.